-For further information, see the Tax Information Bulletin entitled "What to Expect During an Ontario Ministry of Finance Audit," available on the Ministry of Finance's website at ontario.ca/finance under the link "Forms and Publications."
-However, despite this bulletin referring to interest payable on unpaid tax, no interest will be assessed on unpaid estate administration tax.
+For further information, see "What to Expect During an Ontario Ministry of Finance Audit," at ontario.ca/taxaudit.
+Please note that although this page refers to interest payable on unpaid tax, no interest will be assessed on unpaid estate administration tax.